 “Countries can’t develop if young women are not given the kind of education that they need.” – President Barack Obama at the third Presidential debate on Foreign Policy

 I’m a woman.
-I don’t count myself as a feminist, but I do think that the unique position I find myself in means that I have a responsibility.
+I didn’t always count myself as a feminist, but the unique position I find myself in means that I have a feminism based responsibility.
 Earlier this month I spoke at the Grace Hopper Conference – an international conference for Women in Computing, which has been running for 12 years and this year attracted 3600 women in computing and STEM-related fields.
 The registration queue was so long, I had to film it.
 I’ve previously written about the lack of women in computing and the importance of helping the next generation (of girls) to appreciate, revere and embrace technology.
 I’ve also written about how women beginning their careers might get ahead by not feeling sorry for themselves.
 I’ve got one more piece to add to the puzzle: reasons why women should actually be in leadership.

 Vivek Wadhwa, another speaker at the conference began by talking about the new technologies that are totally feasible and can revolutionalise living within the next decade.
 3D printers, Health Monitoring apps and open source Robotics were just a few named.
 He also touched on the ‘grand challenges’ which technology should already be impacting: Energy, Water, Education, Health, Food, Poverty and Economic Security.
 He then touted the notion that “there’s nothing stopping you from developing apps to solve these problems on your flight home” and pleaded with the mainly female audience to concentrate their efforts on tackling these problems rather than chasing millions with phoney startup ideas in Silicon Valley.
 Initially I was incensed.